Questions? Call (310) 455-8511

 USDA guaranteed home loans can fund only owner-occupied primary residences.
 This means that you have to live in the house that you are thinking of buying.
 Other eligibility requirements include:

-- A monthly payment — including principal, interest, insurance and taxes — that’s 29% or less of your monthly income.
+• A monthly payment — including principal, interest, insurance and taxes — that maintains a healthy debt-to-income ratio.

 How large of a mortgage do I qualify for?

-When considering a USDA loan in California, usually the total debt to income ratio including the PITI (Principle + Interest + Taxes + Insurance) should be 41% or less than your monthly gross income.
+When considering a USDA loan in California, your total debt-to-income ratio including PITI (Principal + Interest + Taxes + Insurance) should meet current USDA guidelines.

 Is everyone eligible for a USDA home mortgage loan?